 Learn More About Pre-Settlement Funding in Texas

-If you would like to know more about pre-settlement funding in Texas and how it can help you, contact Mustang Funding today.
+If you would like to know more about litigation financing in Texas and how it can help you, contact Mustang Funding today.
 If approved, you may receive your funding in as little as 24 hours.

-Our services are available throughout the state, including Austin, Dallas-Fort Worth, El Paso, Houston, and San Antonio.
+Our services are available throughout the state, including Austin, Dallas-Fort Worth, El Paso, Houston, and San Antonio, and extend to other states where litigation funding is offered.